From: Terry Singeltary <flounder9@verizon.net>

 Dr. A Thiermann showed the picture in the ''Independent'' with cattle being incinerated and thought this was a fanatical incident to be avoided in the US at all costs. ...

 The occurrence of CWD must be viewed against the contest of the locations in which it occurred.
 It was an incidental and unwelcome complication of the respective wildlife research programmes.
-Despite it’s subsequent recognition as a new disease of cervids, therefore justifying direct investigation, no specific research funding was forthcoming.
+Despite its subsequent recognition as a new disease of cervids, therefore justifying direct investigation, no specific research funding was forthcoming.
 The USDA veiwed it as a wildlife problem and consequently not their province! ...page 26.

 *** Spraker suggested an interesting explanation for the occurrence of CWD.
 The deer pens at the Foot Hills